recursivetree/seat-info/documentation.md

 # The syntax
 The syntax of the editor is quite similar to html, but it's not exactely the same.
-It only supports a small subset of html listed in this documentation
+It only supports a small subset of html listed in this documentation.

+Currently, the parser is relatively strict, and for example you can't have spaces in the tags where there doesn't need to be one.
+E.g. `<a></a>` is valid, but `< a ></ a>` isn't.

 ## Links
 `<a href="http://example.com">Click me</a>`